WEC-Sim/WEC-Sim/source/advanced_features.rst

 Non-Linear Hydrodynamics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 WEC-Sim has the option to include the non-linear hydrostatic restoring and Froude-Krylov forces when solving the system dynamics of WECs, accounting for the weakly nonlinear effect on the body hydrodynamics.
-To use non-linear hydrodyanmics, the **simu.nlHydro** simulationClass variable must be defined in the WEC-Sim input file, for example:
+To use non-linear hydrodynamics, the **simu.nlHydro** simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.nlHydro = 2`

-For more information, refer to the `non-linear hydrodynamics webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-2-nonlinear-hydro-non-hydro-and-b2b>`_, and the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ non-linear hydrodynamics example.
+For more information, refer to the `non-linear hydrodynamics webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-2-nonlinear-hydro-non-hydro-and-b2b>`_, and the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **NonlinearHydro** example.

 Non-Linear Settings